Case Study - Java Licensing

 The team followed a systematic approach:

-2. Deployment Optimization: Working closely with Crown’s IT staff, Redress helped trim the scope of Java use.
+2. Deployment Optimization: Working closely with IT staff, Redress helped trim the scope of Java use.
 Redundant or non-essential Java installations were removed or replaced with open-source alternatives, immediately shrinking the compliance gap.

-3. Entitlement & Contract Review: The team analyzed the Crown’s existing Oracle agreements and purchase history for any entitlements covering Java.
+3. Entitlement & Contract Review: The team analyzed the company existing Oracle agreements and purchase history for any entitlements covering Java.
 They found that some Java components bundled with Oracle software were already covered by licenses—a fact that Oracle’s auditors had overlooked.

 Outcome and Impact